A Body Language Guide: 15 Common Nonverbal Cues

 By: Jon Jaehnig

-Have you ever asked someone how they were doing after seeing them looking down, with their arms crossed and brow furrowed only to have them say, "fine."
-You know they are not fine and it is because of their body language.
+Have you ever asked someone how they were doing after seeing them looking down, with their arms crossed and brow furrowed, only to have them say, "fine.”?
+You know they are not fine because of their body language.
 We communicate frequently, and sometimes most honestly, with what we do rather than what we say.

 Nonverbal communication is called "body language."
 Body language is the ways in which we sit, position our arms, and contort our faces.
 It is often something that we don't deliberately control.
 That's why it can be so telling.
 It can also be misinterpreted.
-Just because a person crosses her arms during a meeting does not mean she is bored or angry.
-She could just be cold.
+Just because a person crosses their arms during a meeting does not mean they are bored or angry.
+They could just be cold.

 Body Language While Sitting